-1.12.1.3 Critical - Raw material and ingredient storage containers are properly identified to maintain ingredient the materials' integrity and traceability.
+1.12.1.3 Critical - Raw material and ingredient storage containers are properly identified to maintain ingredient materials' integrity and traceability.

-- Explanation of the change: The requirement applies to containers for raw materials and ingredients; 1.12.1.1 requires the procedure to include a system that provides traceability information for materials, while this requirement refers to containers. - Guidance on evaluation of criteria: No additional guidance is required.
+- Explanation of the change: The requirement applies to containers for raw materials and ingredients; 1.12.1.1 requires that the procedure includes a system to provide traceability information for materials, while this requirement refers to containers. - Guidance on evaluation of criteria: No additional guidance is required.